A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 As I crossed the no mans land, I looked around.

 Most of the peaks were clearly volcanoes.
-And as I realised this the largest and closest, Volcan Ollagüe let rip with a huge cloud of steam.
+And as I realised this the largest and closest, Volcan Ollagüe let rip with a large explosion and a huge cloud of steam.

 I hope that is not a sign of things to come.